Gantt Chart View

 The Gantt view appears as shown below.
 This is a basic Gantt chart.

-You can then click on Layout > Manage Layout and assign these fields to relevant dropdown menus to generate a Gantt view.
+Assign the fields to relevant drop-down menus to generate a Gantt view.

 Last updated